Nuclear winter: Ozone depletion

-Nuclear detonations produce large amounts of nitrogen oxides by breaking down the air around them.
+Nuclear detonations produce large amounts of nitrogen oxides by combining elements in the surrounding air.
 These are then lifted upwards by thermal convection.
 As they reach the stratosphere, these nitrogen oxides are capable of catalytically breaking down the ozone present in this part of the atmosphere.
 Ozone depletion would allow a much greater intensity of harmful ultraviolet radiation from the sun to reach the ground.

 A 2008 study by Michael J. Mills et al., published in the Proceedings of the National Academy of Sciences, found that a nuclear weapons exchange between Pakistan and India using their current arsenals could create a near-global ozone hole, triggering human health problems and causing environmental damage for at least a decade.
 The computer-modeled study looked at a nuclear war between the two countries involving 50 Hiroshima-sized nuclear devices on each side, producing massive urban fires and lofting as much as five million metric tons of soot about 50 mi into the stratosphere.
-The soot would absorb enough solar radiation to heat surrounding gases, increasing the break down of the stratospheric ozone layer protecting Earth from harmful ultraviolet radiation, with up to 70% ozone loss at northern high latitudes.
+The soot would absorb enough solar radiation to heat surrounding gases, increasing the breakdown of the stratospheric ozone layer protecting Earth from harmful ultraviolet radiation, with up to 70% ozone loss at northern high latitudes.

 Nuclear summer

-A "nuclear summer" is a hypothesized scenario in which, after a nuclear winter caused by aerosols inserted into the atmosphere that would prevent sunlight from reaching lower levels or the surface, has abated, a greenhouse effect then occurs due to carbon dioxide released by combustion and methane released from the decay of the organic matter and methane from dead organic matter and corpses that froze during the nuclear winter.
+A "nuclear summer" is a hypothesized scenario in which, after a nuclear winter caused by aerosols inserted into the atmosphere that would prevent sunlight from reaching lower levels or the surface, has abated, a greenhouse effect then occurs due to carbon dioxide released by combustion and methane released from the decay of the organic matter such as corpses that froze during the nuclear winter.

 Another more sequential hypothetical scenario, following the settling out of most of the aerosols in 1–3 years, the cooling effect would be overcome by a heating effect from greenhouse warming, which would raise surface temperatures rapidly by many degrees, enough to cause the death of much if not most of the life that had survived the cooling, much of which is more vulnerable to higher-than-normal temperatures than to lower-than-normal temperatures.
 The nuclear detonations would release CO2 and other greenhouse gases from burning, followed by more released from the decay of dead organic matter.
 The detonations would also insert nitrogen oxides into the stratosphere that would then deplete the ozone layer around the Earth.

 Other more straightforward hypothetical versions exist of the hypothesis that nuclear winter might give way to a nuclear summer.
 The high temperatures of the nuclear fireballs could destroy the ozone gas of the middle stratosphere.